 - Evidence of satisfactory federal criminal background check

 - TOEFL scores for all international applicants

-- A minimum ASLPI score of 2 (If ASLPI rating is lower than 2+, the candidate is strongly encouraged to attend the Gallaudet University summer ASL immersion program.) *ASLPI score of 2+ for Deaf Education specialization only
+- A minimum ASLPI result of 2 (If ASLPI rating is lower than 2+, the candidate is strongly encouraged to attend the Gallaudet University summer ASL immersion program.) *ASLPI result of 2+ for Deaf Education specialization only

 A minimum 3.0 grade point average (on a four-point scale) in all previous undergraduate (and graduate if applicable) study.